-As a safeguard, we have arranged for you to enroll, at no cost to you, in credit monitoring service for <<12/24>> months provided by IDX.
+As a safeguard, we have arranged for you to enroll, at no cost to you, in a credit monitoring service for <<12/24>> months provided by IDX, A ZeroFox Company.

-To enroll in this service, please call (888) 567-0056 or visit <<URL>> and follow the instructions for enrollment using Enrollment Code: [XXXXXXX]
+To enroll in this service, please call 1-888-861-7440 or visit https://app.idx.us/account-creation/protect and follow the instructions for enrollment using Enrollment Code: <<Enrollment Code>>.

 The monitoring included in the membership must be activated to be effective.
-You have until [DATE] to enroll in these services.
-Note: Please note that credit monitoring services might not be available for individuals who have not established credit or an address in the United States (or its territories) and a valid Social Security number.
+You have until February 22, 2024 to enroll in these services.
+Please note that credit monitoring services might not be available for individuals who have not established credit or an address in the United States (or its territories) or a valid Social Security number.
 Enrolling in this service will not affect your credit score.
 If you need assistance, IDX will be able to assist you.